d-negatu/vibetune/README.md

 Whether you're building a playlist, exploring new genres, or sharing your vibe with others, Vibetune makes it easier.

 ---

-## 🚀 Demo

-Coming soon!
-In the meantime, clone and run locally — VibeTune is built to be lightweight and easy to spin up.

----

 ## 📜 Installation Guide